Skip to content

 Python

-"""Rescale an image so that minimum side is equal to max_size, keeping the aspect ratio of the initial image.
+"""Rescale an image so that minimum side is equal to max_size or sides meet max_size_hw constraints,

 Args:

-max_size (int, list of int): Maximum size of smallest side of the image after the transformation.
-When using a
+max_size (int, list of int, optional): Maximum size of smallest side of the image after the transformation.

-list, max size will be randomly selected from the values in the list.
+When using a list, max size will be randomly selected from the values in the list.
+Default: 1024.

 interpolation (OpenCV flag): Flag that is used to specify the interpolation algorithm.
 Should be one of: